espruino/EspruinoDocs/info/Troubleshooting.md

 As Espruino itself won't work, the IDE won't know what type of board it is supposed to flash so you'll have to look up the firmware manually.
 Just head to [the Espruino binaries site](http://www.espruino.com/binaries/?C=M;O=D) and look for the most recent (nearest the top) file named ```espruino_1v##_espruino_1r#.bin``` where ```1r#``` is the revision number written on the back of your Espruino board.
 Copy the link to the file, and paste it into the Espruino Web IDE.

+### My board appears as a mouse or joystick in Windows Control Panel's 'Devices and Printers' page.

+This may happen if you are not working with an original Espruino board and haven't yet installed the Espuino firmware.
+Some boards - especially the Discovery boards are automatically recognized by Windows as a completely different kind of device.
+Install the firmware as described on the Download page, disconnect the board a reconnect it again.

 Using Espruino
 -------------